asizikov/asizikov.github.io/_posts/2015-09-05-change-origin-for-github-repo.md

 ![credentials required](/images/github-origin/password-required.png)

-Actually I'm OK about typing the password, but not the user name.
-So what can I do (besides generating new SSH key and adding it to my Git/GitHub account) is to update the remove to have my user name in it.
+Actually I'm fine with typing the password, but not the user name.
+So what can I do (besides generating new SSH key and adding it to my Git/GitHub account) is to update the remote to have my user name in it.

-First of all let's check what is the value of our origin url.
+First of all let's check what is the value of origin url.
 {% highlight bash %}
 git config remote.origin.url
 {% endhighlight %}